Buying the Right Glasses for Your Child

 Sunglasses for Kids

 It is extremely important to protect eyes from ultraviolet rays (UV), especially for young children.
 Prescriptions can be added to all of our kids sunglasses so that your child’s vision is corrected while also being protected from the sun.
+We also have kids' prescription polarized sunglasses that help reduce reflections and eliminate glare.
 For an all-in-one, indoor/outdoor package, the light-adaptive Transitions™ Signature® lens is a perfect choice.

 Your child will probably lose or break a pair of glasses sooner or later.
 It is best to have a backup pair so that they are not left without glasses while you wait to get another pair.
 If the glasses are broken or lost within a year, our 365-day kid proof warranty allows for free replacements with no questions asked.